INTD 3XX: INTD Designated Elective

 INTD 306: Adv Visualization: Interiors

-This course teaches advanced digital three-dimensional modeling, rendering, and animation techniques with a focus on interior environments.
-Emphasis is placed on accurate and realistic representation of interior spaces, forms, materials, furniture, color, and lighting effects, and the creation of virtual walkthroughs.
-These professional level skills enhance design representations and presentations.
-Students complete a series of exercises and projects covering a series of advanced digital techniques.
+This course teaches advanced digital three-dimensional modeling, diagramming, and rendering techniques with a focus on interior environments.
+Emphasis is placed on compelling representation of interior spaces, forms, materials, furniture, color, and lighting effects.
+These professional-level skills enhance design representations and presentations.
+Students complete a series of exercises covering a series of advanced/emerging digital techniques.

 Credits: 3